mapto/whereami/README.md

 * **/where/sofia** - same as **/at?name=sofia**<br/>
 * **/where/sofia/42.7/23** - same as **/at?name=sofia&latitude=42.7&longitude=23**<br/>

 The service has a web interface, but was intended to be accessed from Arduino.
 Thus, it serves GET endpoints also for PUT operations.
-For the same reason it also delivers CSV, and not JSON.

 To see the web interface, visit http://whereami.unriddle.it.